Kotlin/kotlin-spec/src/kotlin.core/declarations.md

 Similarly to interfaces, we shall specify object declarations by highlighting their differences from class declarations.

-* An object type cannot be used as a supertype for other types
+* An object type cannot be used as a supertype for other types;
-* An object cannot have a constructor
+* An object cannot have a constructor;
-* An object cannot have a companion object
+* An object cannot have a companion object;
-* An object may not have inner classes
+* An object may not have inner classes;
-* An object cannot be parameterized, i.e., cannot have type parameters
+* An object cannot be parameterized, i.e., cannot have type parameters.

 TODO(Something else?)